 James Harvey is an expert in the use of industrial economics and statistical analysis to answer competition and regulatory questions.
-James has led the economic analysis on many high profile EC and UK competition cases over the last fifteen years, including merger and market investigations.
+James has led the economic analysis on many high profile EC and UK competition cases over the last two decades, including merger and market investigations.
 He has provided extensive advice to regulators and companies on the competition and regulatory issues associated with liberalising markets.
-James is also engaged as an expert witness in commercial disputes, where his evidence has been described as “measured and careful”.
-He is an editor of the European Competition Law Review.
+James is also engaged as an expert witness in commercial disputes.

-Sam Williams is a leading economist who specialises in helping clients solve key strategic problems relating to commercial decision-making, regulation and competition policy.
-He is particularly adept at translating complex analyses into clear, easy to understand, messages that help clients make informed choices.
-As such, he is trusted by major cooperates, regulators and Government departments to advise at the most senior level – including routinely holding Board level briefings.
-Sam has a track record of demonstrably delivering enhanced performance for his clients, from designing value-adding pricing strategies, through to influencing regulators and competition authorities on business critical issues.
-He holds degrees in economics from Warwick and Oxford and has published numerous expert reports.
+Sam Williams is a leading economist known for helping clients solve key strategic problems relating to commercial decision-making, regulation and competition policy.
+He is particularly adept at translating complex analyses into clear, straightforward messages that help clients make informed choices.
+He is a trusted advisor to major corporates, regulators and government departments at the most senior level – and routinely provides board level briefings.
+Sam has a track record of demonstrably delivering enhanced performance for his clients, from designing value-adding pricing strategies, through to influencing regulators and competition authorities on business-critical issues.

 Chris Pickard is an experienced regulatory and competition economist.
 Chris joined us from the Chief Economist’s Department of the Financial Conduct Authority, where his analysis contributed to a wide range of competition and regulatory investigations.
 Prior to this he worked for another microeconomics consultancy, providing economics advice in a wide range of sectors, including: healthcare, water and financial services.
 Chris has a BA in philosophy, politics and economics from Oxford and an MSc in economics from the LSE.

-Madeleine Matos is an economist skilled in the application of behavioural and experimental economics to help answer competition and regulatory questions.
+Madeleine Matos is an experienced economist who regularly applies behavioural and experimental economics to help answer competition and regulatory questions for our clients.
 Before joining Economic Insight, she worked at a leading competition economics consultancy firm in Germany.
+Madeleine has advised both private and public sector clients on crucial issues across a range of sectors, from fast-moving consumer goods to regulated utilities, such as water and energy.
 She speaks English, German, Portuguese, French and Spanish fluently.

 Dr Donna Harris